ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 * Productivity
 * Error handling

-These building blocks are called the Core Protocols.
-Hierarchy and power culture erode high performance so when setting up and trying to maintain a high performance teams, these Core Protocols are essential.
+The Core Protocols provide the functionality to achieve all six building blocks.
+Hierarchy and power culture erode high performance so when setting up and trying to maintain a high performance teams, these building blocks are essential.

+// TODO vul aan

 More info on the Core Protocols can be found [here](https://www.greatnessguild.org/tcp/){:target="_blank"}.